shelleyolivia/learn-tutorials/celo/how-to-run-a-celo-full-node-in-a-virtual-machine.md

 # About the Author

 This tutorial was put together by [Aidan Dedecker](https://github.com/Aidandedecker/), a bright young member of the Learn community.
-You can contact him on the [community forums](https://community.figment.io/u/aidanbdedecker/summary).